Superimposed Diatonic Arpeggios - Guitar Lesson With Tabs

 Unfortunately, this can be boring in the long run, that's why, in this article, we will see how to superimposed diatonic arpeggios to open new paths and create original and interesting jazz lines.

 An arpeggio is a chord whose notes are played one by one.
 Just as diatonic chords, diatonic arpeggios arise from the diatonic scale.
 Before we discuss how we can superimpose arpeggios it is better to understand how to build arpeggios in a diatonic scale.

-These three exercises should help you to understand how to work on diatonic arpeggios and help you to create your own patterns.
+These three guitar exercises with tabs should help you understand how to work on diatonic arpeggios and help you to create your own patterns.

 Superimposing diatonic arpeggios - Arpeggio substitutions